EldryMG/EldryMG/README.md

 - 🌱 I’m currently learning Javascript, React, Node.js and C#!
 - 👯 I’m looking to join a Minneapolis-based coding group.
 - 🥅 2021 Goals: Deliver an outstanding client project and become a native React developer.
-- ⚡ Fun fact: Fluent in French, so that's helpful sometimes.
+- ⚡ Fun fact: Fluent in French, so that's helpful occasionally..

 ### Connect with me: